 STEP 2: Review & Clean

 Once your data is in one place, the next step is to familiarize yourself with what’s there.
-Think of this step as quality assurance for Step 1 as well as a foundation for later steps.
+Think of this step as quality assurance for Step 1 and a foundation for later steps.

 - Check your data.
 Take some time to explore your data for accuracy.
 Ask yourself if the data seems reliable.

 - Eliminate junk data.
 Have you found excessive noise or junk data?
-Too much junk data can get in your way and even start to affect performance of your LRS and reports if left unchecked.
+Too much junk data can get in your way and even affect the performance of your LRS and reports if left unchecked.

 - Test your data.
-Simply evaluate learners and learning experiences, configure a few reports, or even ask others to double check for things you may have overlooked.
+Evaluate learners and learning experiences, configure a few reports, or even ask others to double check for things you may have overlooked.

 STEP 3: Operationalize